lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 1. System requirements will evolve to prioritize materials that can withstand extreme weather conditions, ensuring the pavilion's long-term sustainability.
 2. The gene system will emphasize even stricter eco-friendly manufacturing standards to align with evolving environmental regulations and sustainability goals.

 For the genes, G4 Function/Space and G7 Material will experience significant changes in response to the environmental challenges and sustainability goals in both the 5-year and 50-year future scenarios.
-These changes will include a heightened focus on sustainability, adaptability to changing weather conditions, advanced technologies, and eco-friendly material selection, with the ultimate goal of minimizing environmental impact and promoting long-term sustainability.
+These changes will include a heightened focus on sustainability, adaptability to changing weather conditions, advanced technologies, and eco-friendly material selection to minimise environmental impact and promote long-term sustainability.

 ## 2.3 Define System Features
 **5-Year Future Scenario**